• Facebook

 Bali

 One of Australia’s favourite tourist destinations is increasingly becoming a favoured place for retirement.
-Retirees have the full spectrum of options, whether it’s a sea change along a multitude of glorious beaches to a tree change in around cultural heartland of Ubud.
+Retirees have the full spectrum of options, whether it’s a sea change along a multitude of glorious beaches to a tree change in the cultural heartland of Ubud.

 Bali covers an area of 5,780 square kilometres, and is home to over 4.2 million people.
 Over 83% of the population adhere to Balinese Hinduism, followed by 13% Muslim and around 2% Christianity.